linyife/linyife.github.io/research.md

 This research primarily analyzes the changes in air pollutants in Baoding's atmosphere following the implementation of the clean heating policy, as well as variations in indoor air pollutant concentrations in rural households due to individual behavioral differences.
 It involves assessing the regional environmental governance effects brought about by policy implementation and analyzing indoor air pollution resulting from farmers' behavioral patterns.

 Responsibilities included conducting long-term time-series analysis of air quality monitoring data in rural Baoding, evaluating the effectiveness of the "coal-to-gas" policy using breakpoint and cumulative effect analyses, performing correlation analysis on influencing factors of Baoding's atmospheric environment, and discussing the short-term and long-term impacts of policy implementation.

+- **Feasibility analysis of achieving net-zero emissions in Qinghai-Tibet Plateau**

+  College of Engineering Undergraduate Research Project — Independently Completed

+  *September 2024 - June 2025*

+This project evaluates the potential for renewable energy based on the meteorological conditions of the Qinghai-Tibet Plateau.
+It constructs a mathematical model with the investment decision cost of the entire natural resources as the objective function, optimizes the energy structure, and forms a zero-carbon energy planning scheme for the Qinghai-Tibet Plateau.
+Additionally, it analyzes the environmental-economic-health effects of the zero-carbon planning.

 ---